 For example, Benson said that when the facility needed to implement drive-through coronavirus testing, it had to alter an ambulance garage to offer that service.
 It reached out to CDW for help, going with Ergotron for mobile carts.
 When there was an issue with costly shipping, CDW stepped in to get the equipment to the site free of charge.

-Benson spoke with BizTech Senior Editor Keara Dowd about immediate challenges during the pandemic, the response from stakeholders and how the past year has changed internal conversations with his team.
+Benson spoke with Keara Dowd, senior editor for our sister publication BizTech, about immediate challenges during the pandemic, the response from stakeholders and how the past year has changed internal conversations with his team.

 BIZTECH: Let’s go back to almost a year ago.
 What was the atmosphere like at North Valley when the pandemic first began, and what were some of the immediate challenges that you were facing?